The Chicken Church in Java: Everything you Need to Know!

 How to get to Gereja Ayam, the Chicken Church

 The easiest way to get there is to rent a scooter from Yogyakarta where you’d most probably be staying.
 Rent a scooter from in front of Lempuyangan Station (or ask your hostel).
-Expect to pay between 70.000 to 150.000 IDR (4-9$) for a one-day rental.
+Expect to pay around 100.000- 150.000 IDR (6-10$) for a one-day rental.

-In either case, you’ll stop at the parking area and be offered a severely overpriced shuttle to take you up the hill.
-Yes, it’s a steep hill, but it’s only 200 meters and 15.000 IDR / 1$ is way too much for that service.
+When you reach the Chicken Church’s parking area you will be offered a severely overpriced shuttle to take you up the hill.
+Yes, it’s a steep hill, but it’s less than 200 meters and 15.000 IDR / 1$ is way too much for that service.